 - Non-resident students enrolled in online programs: Undergraduate, Post-baccalaureate, and Graduate students pay 100% of resident tuition after the waiver is applied.

 - Non-resident students enrolled in online classes: Undergraduates and Post-baccalaureate students pay 150% of resident tuition.
 Graduate students pay 125% of resident tuition.

 Qualifying States Disclaimer:

-Central Washington University is not authorized to accept students into online courses and online degree programs from the following states: Alabama, Arkansas, Illinois, Iowa, Kansas, Kentucky, Maryland, Minnesota, Missouri, New Mexico, North Dakota, Utah, and West Virginia.
+Central Washington University is not authorized to accept students into online courses and online degree programs from the following states: Alabama, Arkansas, Illinois, Iowa, Kansas, Kentucky, Maryland, Minnesota, Missouri, New Mexico.
 If you reside in a state listed above, you are ineligible at this time for admission.
 Please check back to our website periodically as new states will be added when we receive additional authorizations.